*Updated May 2023

 Each year Ocean Isle Beach has thousands of visitors and among those are some very special sea-going guests.
-Sea Turtles return to Ocean Isle Beach year after year.
-While they aren't here for a vacation, we do roll out the red carpet for these majestic creatures.
-This week we have all the information you need to know about the Sea Turtle of Ocean Isle Beach.
+Sea turtles return to OIB year after year.
+While they aren’t here for a vacation, we do roll out the red carpet for these majestic creatures.
+During the summer months, you’ll most likely see marked sea turtle nests on the beach since nesting season is at its peak from mid-May to mid-August.
+If you do, feel free to observe, but please don’t disturb the nests.
+In this blog, we have all the information you need to know about the sea turtles of Ocean Isle Beach.
+We hope this helps you to learn more about these incredible sea creatures and what to expect during your NC beach vacation, especially if it’s during sea turtle nesting season.
+Enjoy!

-Sea Turtles are migratory.
-Each year female Sea Turtles return to the spot where they were born to lay their eggs.
-Sea Turtles use magnetic fields, the slope of the shore, and moonlight to find their way to the perfect nesting spot.
-Sea Turtles have front flippers instead of claws, which makes them excellent swimmers.
+Sea turtles are migratory.
+Each year female sea turtles return to the spot where they were born to lay their eggs.
+Amazing, right?!
+Sea turtles use magnetic fields, the slope of the shore, and moonlight to find their way to the perfect nesting spot.
+Sea turtles have front flippers instead of claws, which makes them excellent swimmers.

 Like their mothers hatchlings use a combination of light, magnetic fields, wave action, and the slope of the beach to find their way to the surf.
 Once in the ocean, the hatchlings will swim for 24-36 hours to reach the Gulf Stream and the nutrient-rich seaweed beds where they’ll spend the next ten years.